Caro (L.A.X and Wizkid song)

 "Caro" is an afropop song collaboratively recorded by Nigerian singers L.A.X and Wizkid.
-Released as the first official recording by Starboy Entertainment, the song was added as a bonus on Wizkid's album Ayo.
+Released as the first official recording by Starboy Entertainment, the song was included as a bonus track on Wizkid's album Ayo (2014).

 Background

 "Caro" serves as the first single recorded by the Starboy Entertainment label.
-In an interview with Showtime Celebrity, L.A.X said that he met Wizkid through celebrity stylist Tosin Lawani, who introduced him after playing some of his songs for Wizkid.
+In an interview with Showtime Celebrity, L.A.X said that he met Wizkid through celebrity stylist Toyin Lawani, who introduced him after playing some of his songs for Wizkid.
 He recalled visiting Wizkid's house around midnight for their first meeting, after which he signed a two-album recording deal with Starboy.
 While studying in London, L.A.X returned briefly to Nigeria to record new material, and during that period, Wizkid and L.A.X recorded "Caro".

 Music video

 The music video for "Caro" was shot and directed in the United Kingdom by Moe Musa.
 It was uploaded onto YouTube on 20 August 2013.